 He said management promised to pay the workers in portions from the lower grade to the highest due to tight cash flow at the NYC at the time, but did not keep that promise either as they were apparently unable to pay all at the same time.

 “We are tired of false promises.
 We have been promised so many times that the back-pay shall be paid and none of the set timelines bore any fruits.
-How are you claiming to refer this matter back to the board and want us to continue waiting until the end of October with no proper assurance that the payments will be made?” he asked.
+How are you claiming to refer this matter back to the board and want us to continue waiting until the end of October with no proper assurance that the payments will be made?

 The workers also said the NYC was an unhealthy, unconducive and a demoralising environment to work in.
 “The institution has a lot of unresolved issues with employees, yet it is not a concern to them,” Henguva complained.